davidxhk/pova/README.md

 # `pova`

-> Flexible validation for interactive forms
+> The form validation framework

-`pova` (**P**lugin-**O**riented **VA**lidation) is a lightweight, plugin-based validation framework for building interactive forms with real-time feedback.
+`pova` (**P**lugin-**O**riented **VA**lidation) is a tiny plugin-based validation framework for building interactive forms with real-time feedback.

-With `pova`, you can easily create flexible and extensible validation pipelines to handle even your most complex validation requirements.

-`pova` gives you full control of your validation process, and allows you to conduct validation on the server-side seamlessly.
+With `pova`, you can easily create flexible and extensible validation pipelines to handle any validation requirement, whilst maintaining full control of the validation process.
+You can even conduct validation on the server side seamlessly.
+Read on to find out more!

-Start building interactive forms today with `pova`.

 ## Key Features

 - **Flexible Fixture System**: Register any form control element or custom object as a [fixture](#fixtures) to access it during validation.
 Validate any data source in real-time.

-- **Modular Plugin Architecture**: Tailor your custom validation pipeline with synchronous or asynchronous [plugins](#plugins).
-Handle anything from simple validations to complex multi-input checks and [server requests](#example-asynchronous-validation), and even [with debouncing](#example-debouncing-server-requests).
+- **Modular Plugin Architecture**: Tailor your custom validation pipeline with any [plugin](#plugins) to define the validation logic you want.
+Handle anything from simple validations to complex multi-input checks, [server requests](#example-asynchronous-validation), and even [with debouncing](#example-debouncing-server-requests).

-- **Event-Driven State Management**: Capture and handle real-time validation changes with [event listeners](#event-driven-state-management).
-Update your components with the latest validation state and avoid issues like stale data or excessive re-renders.
+- **Event-Driven State Management**: Capture and handle real-time validation changes with [event listeners](#event-driven-state-management) to show feedback to the user.
+Avoid issues like stale data or excessive re-renders.

 - **Framework-Agnostic**: Integrate with any JavaScript framework or even vanilla JS.
 Zero dependencies required.